ebi-ait/hca-to-scea-tools/README.md

 - Cell lines other than iPSC, hESC or organoid are not eligible e.g. 2D immortalised cell lines.

+### Protocol type eligibility criteria

+- Experiments involving cell-type enrichment using cell markers are eligible.
+However, the script does not currently support the addition list of the sample cell marker status.
+See below for guidance on how to manually add the cell marker status to the output sdrf file.

+- Experiments involving treatment with a drug, stimulus or other treatment type are eligible.
+However, the script does not currently support the addition list of this protocol type or treatment status.
+See below for guidance on how to manually add a treatment protocol type and treatment status to the output idf file and sdrf file, respectively.

+- Experiments involving a differentiation protocol are eligible.
+However, the script does not currently support the addition of this protocol type.
+See below for guidance on how to mnually add a differentiation protocol to the output idf file.

 ### Data availability criteria

 - The full path to fastq files or SRA object files is available for the dataset run accessions.
 Datasets with only raw data in bam file format are not currently eligible.